gohugoio/hugoThemesSiteBuilder/README.md

 # Themes are removed if not up to date

-png
-The current policy is to expire a theme if not updated (version date) for the last years.
-Even if your theme is feature complete, it's appreciated that you check on from time to time and verify that it works with newer Hugo versions.
+The current policy is to expire a theme if it has not been updated (version date) for the past several years.
+Even if your theme is feature complete, it's appreciated that you check on it from time to time and verify that it works with newer Hugo versions.

 # Adding a theme to the list

 Create your theme using <code>hugo new theme <em>THEME_NAME</em></code>.
 In your theme repository:

-* Add a `config.toml` with supported Hugo version(s)  and `theme.toml` file to the root of the theme and add some metadata about the theme ([see below](#theme-configuration));
+* Add a `config.toml` with supported Hugo version(s), add a `theme.toml` file to the root of the theme, and add some metadata about the theme ([see below](#theme-configuration));
 * Add a descriptive `README.md` to the root of the theme ([see below](#readmemd));
 * Add `/images/screenshot.{png,jpg}` and `/images/tn.{png,jpg}` ([see below](#media)).